 Benjamin Spiegel, CEO of MMI Agency, writing for AdAge, points out that many players in the media landscape are staking their claim to social marketing.
 As he explains, Media agencies might argue that social content creation aligns well with their planning and calendaring services.
 Search agencies may see a natural fit in drafting content optimized for discoverability in Google.
 Creative agencies could make the case that, to be compelling and sharable, social content depends on creative execution.
 And finally, PR agencies can make the case that social marketing is an extension of traditional public relations.

-With the addition in 2015 of the Fifth Room Creative team, R&J has become much more than a traditional PR agency, but when laying out our digital service offerings, this framework for ownership of social reveals something important—social marketing is public relations.
+With the addition in 2015 of the Fifth Room Creative team, R&J has become much more than a traditional PR agency, but when laying out our digital services offerings, this framework for ownership of social reveals something important—social marketing is public relations.

 Now some of our clients might utilize R&J for traditional publicity and media relations services, and might see a disconnect between that work and social media offerings.
 But media relations is only a small part of communications campaign.